GlacierProtocol/glacierprotocol.github.io/_docs/deposit/test-deposit-withdrawal.md

 details).
 2. Perform a test deposit.
-    1. Use the wallet software or service of your choice to send the approximate equivalent of $6 USD of bitcoins to your
+    1. Use the wallet software or service of your choice to send the approximate equivalent to fund 1000 bytes of transactions to your
-    <span class="warning">cold storage address</span>. $6 USD is a trivial
+    <span class="warning">cold storage address</span>.
-    amount of funds for testing, yet is still large enough to pay any fees necessary for timely transaction processing for the foreseeable future.
+    As of January 17, 2018, with a fee rate of 510 sat/B and $11185 USD/BTC this
+    is a deposit of approximately $57.
+Fees have since declined, but the user is advised to check the current fee rate before making the test deposit.
     The Bitcoin network requires a very small, flat fee to process transactions.
 We recommend you use a wallet service that recommends (or pays) a fee for you automatically, which most do.